WolfieLeader/npm/packages/cipher-kit/README.md

 Hashing is a one-way process that uses an algorithm to transform data of any size into a fixed-length string of characters, called a hash value or digest.
 It serves as a digital fingerprint for the data, enabling quick data retrieval in hash tables, password storage, and file integrity checks.
 Key features include its irreversibility (you can't get the original data back from the hash).

+Not suitable for storing passwords - use `hashPassword` instead.

 ```typescript
 // Node.js example
 import { hash } from "cipher-kit/node";